GuangzeShi/guangzeshi.github.io/_pages/about.md

 # **About Me**

-Yidi Li is currently an associate professor in the College of Computer Science and Technology at Taiyuan University of Technology (太原理工大学, 计算机科学与技术学院).
-Prior to that, she received the PhD degree in Computer Science and Technology from Peking University under the supervision of ***[Prof. Hong Liu](https://robotics.pkusz.edu.cn)*** in 2023.
-She has published more than 10 papers in top international conferences and SCI journals in the field of artificial intelligence.
-She serves as a reviewer for many important journals and conferences in the field of artificial intelligence, such as CAAI TRIT, AAAI, and ICASSP.
-She serves as an expert judge for 3D Digital Innovation Design Competition, and other national events.
+Xueyu Liu is currently a Ph.D. candidate in the College of Computer Science and Technology at Taiyuan University of Technology (太原理工大学, 计算机科学与技术学院).
+His advisor is Professor Ming Li.
+He has published over ten papers in SCI journals and renowned conferences, including J-BHI and MICCAI.

-Yidi Li's research work centers on audio-visual fusion, and is dedicated to improving the model's adaptability and robustness in complex dynamic scenarios by investigating multimodal heterogeneous data fusion problems, and multimodal multilevel information interaction problems.
-Her research interests include audio-visual learning, sound source localization, speech recognition, and speaker tracking.
+Xueyu Liu's research focuses on computer vision and medical data analytics.
+His interests include foundation models, meta-learning, weakly supervised learning, and few-shot learning in computer vision, as well as pathological image analysis and multimodal data analysis in medical data analytics.

 # 📜 Research Area
 - **Computer Vision:**